St Mary's Church, Downe

 St Mary's Church in the village of Downe, Bromley (formerly Kent) is the Church of England Parish Church for the parish of Downe.
 It is a Grade II* listed building, which dates from the 13th century.
 The church is dedicated to either St Mary the Virgin or St Mary Magdalene.
+The west window is the oldest stained glass, depicting Christ as the Good Shepherd, by Daniel Bell (1840-1915).

 Darwin family

 The Church, as with the village of Downe itself, is closely linked with the naturalist Charles Darwin who lived at nearby Down House from 1842 to his death in 1882.
 John Brodie Innes was the vicar from 1846.
 Darwin played a leading part in the parish work of the church, but from around 1849 would go for a walk on Sundays while his family attended church.
 Charles's wife, Emma Darwin, was Unitarian and the family would face away when the Anglican Trinitarian Creed was read.